 Wash the cucumbers, split along their length and scoop out the seeds.
 Cut each half into finger-length chunks, then cut into 5mm strips.
 Mix with the onion and salt in a large bowl, cover and leave to soak overnight.

-Next day, drain the juices, rinse the vegetables in cold water and drain well.
+The next day, drain the juices, rinse the vegetables in cold water and drain well.
 Put the vinegar, sugar and spices into a very large saucepan and heat gently until the sugar has dissolved.
 Simmer for 5 mins to let the flavours infuse.

 Add the vegetables and bring the pan to a rolling boil over high heat, stirring now and again.
 Boil for 1 min, then remove the pan from the heat.
 Tear in the dill, then pack into sterilised jars making sure that no air bubbles are trapped.
-Store in a cool, dark place until ready to use.

 We love pickled eggs…Do you love pickled eggs??